Monday, January 9, 2017

 With a feeling of redemption being able to have trained for and be poised and ready to run a second CONSECUTIVE Bermuda Half Marathon, feeling peace and forgiveness in my heart, continuing to heal the effects of paralytic polio and violence, I am anticipating having fun during our time in Bermuda.
 Last year I was very anxious about whether or not I was going to be able to go the distance.
 The last distance I ran was 26.2 on Boston Marathon Monday in 2009!
 I ran 13.1 last year, built on a great base, increased my cardio workouts using the bike and Arc Trainer at Wave Health and Fitness and imagine only a successful run on Sunday.
 I'm very excited about the weather forecast.
 The cold front is moving away from the East Coast and that means high 60's and low 70's!
 I'm going to be able to relax and relish time being unplugged and reading:

 The after party for Bermuda Marathon Weekend takes place at the Fairmount Southampton Princess Hotel.
 Last year Tom and I had a quiet dinner in Hamilton.
 This year we are going to rock the night away celebrating healing and redemption.
 It's now over 10 years since that diagnosis and two years since the serious knee injury that everyone said would result in the end of my running career.

-I forgive you all and overflow with gratitude for Jeffrey and all the people who are sending such positive energy to Team McManus as we reclaim advantage and reclaim life and look forward to experiencing a moment of redemption when once again we cross that finish line of the 2017 Bermuda Half Marathon!
+I forgive you all and overflow with gratitude for all the people who are sending such positive energy to Team McManus as we look forward to experiencing a moment of redemption when once again we cross that finish line of the 2017 Bermuda Half Marathon!
 (We are at the 2:43:17 mark)